2600hz/kazoo/applications/stats/doc/index.md

 Language: en-US
 */

-Events counts are collected by whistle_stats.erl running on every kazoo cluster node and are regularly sent via the targeted/statistics amqp queue to the stats application.
+Events counts are collected by kazoo_stats.erl running on every kazoo cluster node and are regularly sent via the targeted/statistics amqp queue to the stats application.
 The stats application can be queried using SNMP.
 There are 3 SNMP tables, each reporting information grouped by